 It’s hard to say whether the increase of cursing on TV reflected an increase in cursing among average Americans, or whether TV “corrupted” how Americans speak.
 Regardless, the result is the same: more Americans are becoming inoculated against these words — perhaps even to the point of immunity.
 Taboos change, and so swearing must too.

-Some taboos disappear — “damn” doesn’t carry the fire and brimstone heft of damnation that it once did — while social changes create new taboos.
-Before the civil rights movement in the United States, derogatory epithets describing one’s race, creed or sexual orientation were used by all sorts of regular folks who didn’t consider for a second that they were being prejudiced.
+Some taboos disappear — “damn” doesn’t carry the fire and brimstone heft of damnation that it once did — while social changes can bring about new taboos.
+Before the civil rights movement in the United States, derogatory epithets describing one’s race, creed or sexual orientation were used by all sorts of regular folks who didn’t consider for a second that they were being prejudice.
 Today, these words are most certainly taboo.
 But negative epithets aren’t always pulled out of circulation.
 They can take 180º turns when they are reappropriated: the “N-word” is the obvious elephant in the room, but less charged examples include “queer” or even “nerd.”

 “Under certain circumstances, profanity provides a relief denied even to prayer.”

 Most of the time, swearing is an emotive reaction.
 When we’re frustrated, surprised or angry, cursing offers an emotional release.
 Experiments have even shown that swearing increases the body’s ability to endure pain.
 To test this, researchers at Keele University in the UK had volunteers hold their hand in icy water for as long as they could stand it.
 They found that participants were able to hold their hand there for 40 seconds longer, on average, when they repeated a swear word, and they also attested to a lower level of perceived pain when doing so.